 Relevant hashtags are still one of the most powerful ways to get your content seen by new audiences.

 Carefully choosing your hashtags based on what’s in your image or video and captions is a surefire way to get attention from the Explore page.
 Research and create a hashtag strategy full of niche, good, and competitive hashtags for your best bet.

 Want to make researching the most effective hashtags for your content and style easy?
 Use Tailwind’s Hashtag Finder!
 This handy tool populates a mix of relevant hashtags for you in real-time as you type your caption.

 When you’ve found your perfect mix, you can even save all your new hashtags into a handy list to add to your content in the future.
 Talk about a major time-saver!

 Go ahead, take it for a test spin!
-Grab a free trial of Tailwind for Instagram today – no credit card required.
+Grab a [sc name=’free-trial-of-tailwind-for-instagram’] today – no credit card required.